CUBRID/cubrid-manual/en/sql/schema/table.rst

 Charset and Collation
 ^^^^^^^^^^^^^^^^^^^^^

 The charset and collation of the table can be designated in **CREATE TABLE** statement.
-Please refer :ref:`collation-charset-string` for details.
+Please see :ref:`collation-charset-string` for details.

 CREATE TABLE LIKE
 -----------------